rhysseddon/Flags-Quiz-MS2-Project-/TESTING.md

 ![Image](assets/images/readme-images/end-modal-screenshot.png)

 ## Fixed Bugs
-- Encountered some problems with centering the bootstrap modal text and button.
+- Encountered some problems with centering the Bootstrap modal text and button.
 Was resolved using the bootstrap class `d block` and the CSS `text-align: center`.
 Credit: [Stack Overflow](https://stackoverflow.com/questions/50041065/bootstrap-4-modal-center-content).
 - The jquery selector `:contains` wouldn't implement with a variable, found the solution was to escape the double quotes with single quotes.
 Credit: [Stack Overflow](https://stackoverflow.com/questions/2191419/jquery-contains-with-a-variable-syntax).